BooXtream/BooXtream-SDK/README.md

 Alternatively you can just download the package and run ```composer install``` to get the requirements.

-The only requirement at the moment is [Guzzle](http://guzzle.readthedocs.org/en/latest/index.html).
+The only requirements at the moment are PHP 5.4 and up and [Guzzle](http://guzzle.readthedocs.org/en/latest/index.html).

 If you do not wish to use Composer you will need to fulfill the dependencies on your own.